 For optimal results, pressure washing should ideally be done in direct sunlight.
 This increases visibility to ensure an even and thoroughly clean.
 Furthermore, it’s advisable not to conduct this activity at night as potential hazards may not be visible, posing safety concerns.

 The perfect temperature range for power washing rests between 50 and 80 degrees Fahrenheit.
-This prevents the freezing of water that could lead to potential damage or suboptimal cleaning.
+This prevents water freezing, which could lead to potential damage or suboptimal cleaning.

-Conversely, extreme heat can be detrimental as well, as the cleaning agents might evaporate prematurely, significantly reducing their effectiveness.
+Conversely, extreme heat can also be detrimental, as the cleaning agents might evaporate prematurely, significantly reducing their effectiveness.

 • Factoring Weather Conditions and Climate

-Particularly avoid pressure washing during freezing temperatures whenever possible.
-Additionally, it’s good practice to stay clear of pressure washing in the midst of severe storms or lighting, curtailing risks from falling debris or lightning strikes.
+Particularly, avoid pressure washing during freezing temperatures whenever possible.
+Additionally, it’s good practice to stay clear of pressure washing amid severe storms or lighting, curtailing risks from falling debris or lightning strikes.

 • Different Siding, Different Needs